Do you want to enjoy 25 miles of rugged coastal trail hiking along a secluded coastline in one of the prettiest portions of Northern California?

 In another 1.5 miles, you’ll see another side trail, the Kinsey Ridge Trail.
 Then, you’ll cross the impressive Kinsey Creek, before passing Big Creek.
 If you haven’t caught on yet, there are plenty of creeks on the Lost Coast Trail.

-Next, you pass below Shubrick Peak, which looks down over the beach from its 2,797-foot summit, before climbing up to a spot with an epic view of Big Flat.
+Next, you pass below Shubrick Peak, which looks down over the beach from its 2,797-foot summit, before the trail climbs up to a spot with an epic view of Big Flat.
 Yes, Big Flat is big and flat.
 This is a spot where driftwood likes to congregate, too.
 There are also some private cabins in the area.

 Big Flat is home to a wide variety of wildlife.
 You might see deer, jackrabbits, foxes, bobcats, or black bears around here.
 This area is also popular with surfers, who will hike their boards in from the Black Sands Trailhead to catch some waves.
 There is ample camping near Big Flat Creek, too.